raabuchanan/3D_style_transfer/README.md

         * ``torch``
         * ``lsqlite3``

 1. **Preparing data:** To get started quickly use the images proveded [here](https://polybox.ethz.ch/index.php/s/82WvLFNBR4ACjir).
-Place the entire folder named ``glove`` inside the data folder.
+Place the entire directory named ``glove/mosaic`` inside the data folder.
+You can download the other directories aswell if you want to try out different styles.
 If you want to use your own data you will need to first run ``rename.sh`` to change the names of the files to sequential numbers.
 2. **Building:** To build the C++ code run:
 ``cd ~/3D_style_transfer/learned_descriptors/src``
 `sudo chmod +x build.sh`